 These pieces of land can be great opportunities for prospective container homeowners though!
 Let the design flexibility translate into land savings.

 Get in touch with a local realtor that specializes in land sales and ask what’s been sitting on the market for a while and hasn’t been selling, then find out why.
-Is it something you can accomodate and work around with containers?
+Is it something you can accommodate and work around with containers?
 If you do this early in the planning and design process, you still have a lot of flexibility in your design to work around narrow lots, strange topography, etc.

 We hope that we’ve convinced you not only how you can have an affordable container home, but why that might be a goal worth achieving in the first place.
 There may be more paths to get to cost savings that you had initially even considered!